aanslab-papers/2023-fully-discrete-lyapunov-consistent-discretizations/README.md

 `-eq`: print the equilibrium value.

-`-max_cases_monitor`: print temporal evolution of the maximum norm of the solution.
+`-max_cases_monitor`: print the temporal evolution of the maximum norm of the solution.

-`-rrk_monitor`: print evolution of the Lyapunov functional and its time derivative.
+`-rrk_monitor`: print the evolution of the Lyapunov functional and its time derivative.